-I already posted several article about electrical substation.
-If this is first time for you then read my previous post and you will how to setup an indoor and outdoor electrical substation and many more.
+I already posted several articles about electrical substations.
+If this is the first time for you then read my previous post and you will how to set up an indoor and outdoor electrical substation and many more.

-In this post I am going to discus about the magnetic and electric field effect in an electrical substation and where it comes.
+In this post, I am going to discuss the magnetic and electric field effect in an electrical substation and where it comes.
 So let’s go.

-We all know that an electrical substation usually has powerful magnetic and electric field.
-This electric and magnetic field use to create by the incoming and outgoing transmission and distribution line which enter the electrical substation.
+We all know that an electrical substation usually has a powerfully magnetic and electric field.
+This electric and magnetic field used to create by the incoming and outgoing transmission and distribution line which enters the electrical substation.

-The sharpness of that kind of fields is always different between the equipment inside and outside.
-Now if the distance increases then the field intensity will decreases.
+The sharpness of that kind of field is always different between the equipment inside and outside.
+Now if the distance increases then the field intensity will decrease.

 Now there are Some Reasons Why Electric and Magnetic Field Created:

 2. If the Transmission and Distribution Lines are Passing Through the Electrical Substation.

 3. Power Transformers.

 6. The Air Core Reactors.

 9. Ground Grid.